GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

-These findings build upon results from~\citet{webson2021prompt}, who observe that ``irrelevant'' or ``confusing'' instructions (in people's eyes) perform just as well as or sometimes better than ``good'' instructions.
-We show that this trend also holds for larger autoregressive LMs with $\geq$ 1B parameters in addition to $\sim$300M parameter masked LMs in~\citet{webson2021prompt}, and that the trend holds for InstructGPT models which are specially designed to follow instructions.
-At the same time, earlier observations in \S\ref{ssec:init} indicate that, for InstructGPT models, it is beneficial to initialize with task-relevant instructions that go beyond listing possible labels.
-Overall, our results suggest that these language models can respond sensibly to semantic changes in the instructions to some extent.
-Similar to the study of the in-context learning mechanism~\cite{xie2022an, razeghi2022impact, min2022rethinking}, how instructions are internally utilized by models remains largely unknown and merits further study.
+{These findings build upon results from~\citet{webson2021prompt}, who find ``irrelevant'' or ``misleading'' instructions (in people's eyes) for entailment task can outperform ``good'' instructions (with few notable exceptions using T0 models). } Yet in \S\ref{ssec:init}, we observed that InstructGPT models perform better with task-specific instructions.
+Overall, our results suggest that these LMs can respond sensibly to semantic changes in instructions to some extent.
+As with the study of in-context learning mechanisms~\cite{xie2022an, razeghi2022impact, min2022rethinking}, how models utilize instructions remains largely unknown and merits further study.

-\subsection{Effectiveness of \algoname{} on ``Instruction + Examples'' Prompts}
+\subsection{Effectiveness of \algoname{} on Instruction + Examples Prompts}

-Lastly, we show that \algoname{} can also be applied to Instruction + Example prompts (refer to Fig.~\ref{fig:prompt-format}) that contain additional $k$ input-output example pairs before the test instance.
-While we still search for task instructions in this setting, including examples in the prompts can improve the base scores and alter the flow of the search.
-Unlike in \S\ref{ssec:few-shot}, we set the number of examples $k=4$ across all tasks, as higher values of $k$ make the financial cost prohibitively large.
-In order to eliminate a majority label bias in the prompts~\cite{zhao2021calibrate}, we make sure that equal number of examples from each label are included in the prompt.
-Since the choice of four examples in the prompt varies with the random seed here, we use a greater number of seeds for these experiments when possible under our API quota.
+Lastly, we show that \algoname{} can also be applied to Instruction + Example prompts (refer to Fig.~\ref{fig:prompt-format}) that contain $k$ additional labeled examples before the test instance.
+Unlike in \S\ref{ssec:prompt}, we set the number of examples to $k=4$ across all tasks, as higher values of $k$ make the financial cost prohibitively large.
+In order to mitigate majority label bias in the prompts~\cite{zhao2021calibrate}, we use equal number of examples from each label in the prompt.
+Since the choice of examples varies with the random seed, we use $5$ seeds instead of $3$ for these experiments.